4 Best Ways to Take Control of Abdominal Adhesions

 So, if you can’t prevent an abdominal adhesion, how can you minimize this problem?
-Here’s what I recommend.
+Here’s what Dr. Johnson recommends.

 The No. 1 method for minimizing abdominal adhesions is to have a minimally invasive – robotic or laparoscopic – procedure.
 These days, most procedures have minimally invasive options, but some surgeons still won’t do them.

 Lots of things can spark an adhesion: blood or blood clots not being washed away after a procedure, or your organs drying out somewhat during the operation.
-Minimally invasive surgery cuts these risks.
+Minimally invasive surgery cuts these risks, Dr. Johnson says.
 Since the incisions are smaller, there are no surgical gloves touching the organs and your insides are less exposed to the air, blood loss is also less with these techniques.

-Most abdominal adhesions don’t cause symptoms, but if they do, crampy gas pains are usually the first one to appear.
+Most abdominal adhesions don’t cause symptoms, but if they do, crampy gas pains are usually the first one to appear, Dr. Johnson says.
 Other warning signs – bloating, nausea, vomiting, and constipation – could point to a bowel obstruction.

 Doctors diagnose obstructions either with CT scans or with X-rays of the abdominal cavity or intestines.
 If the blockages are severe enough, they could lead to further surgery and additional scar tissue growth.

-Most importantly, I always remind my patients that if they have scar tissue, they could develop problems at any point – even years after surgery.
+Most importantly, you need to know that if you have scar tissue, you could develop problems at any point – even years after surgery.